appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 # Filepicker

-This document guides you on how to use the Filepicker widget to upload files from your local machine to cloud storage platforms or manage them within your app.
+This document guides you on how to use the Filepicker widget for selecting and uploading various file types, including images, videos, audio, text files, and more.

 <VideoEmbed host="youtube" videoId="Sl0zN2CSJaY" title="Filepicker widget and its properties" caption="Filepicker widget and its properties"/>